NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Promotional Vestments.md

 * * *

-**Effect** When you use a Hero Point to reroll a check, add a +1 cirumstance bonus to the reroll.
+**Effect** When you use a Hero Point to reroll a check, add a +1 circumstance bonus to the reroll.

 **Special** A PC can only slot one promotional boon at a time.